If you’re planning to rock a set of press-on nails (or if you’re already doing so), learning how to remove nail glue is essential.

 Removing Nail Glue From Clothing or Upholstery

 Nail glue spills are not unheard of, especially if you apply your press-on nails in a rush.
-For upholstery, leather, or faux leather, your best bet is to soak the area with the spill with mineral oil or petrolatum and then use a towel to carefully rub away the glue.
+For upholstery, leather or faux leather, your best bet is to soak the area with the spill with mineral oil or petrolatum and then use a towel to carefully rub away the glue.

 Post-Removal Nail Care

 Once you’ve removed the nail glue from your skin or nails, it’s time to give both a little bit of TLC.
 If you’ve used acetone to remove the nail glue, wash your hands with soap and water first.
-While your hands are still damp, apply hand lotion all over to moisturize them.
+While your hands are still damp, apply hand lotion all over to moisturize your hands.
 Finally, apply a few drops of cuticle oil or balm to your nails and cuticles.

-Safety Precautions During Nail Glue Removal
+Safety During Nail Glue Removal

 - If using acetone, be careful not to spill, use too much, or inhale any fumes.